xarray-contrib/flox/docs/source/implementation.md

 reduction at the first combine step is effective.
 Here "effective" means we have multiple members of a single group in a block so the blockwise application of groupby-reduce actually reduces values and releases some memory.
 2. One downside is that the final result will only have one chunk along the new group axis.
-3. We have two choices for how to reindex.
+3. We have two choices for how to construct the intermediate arrays.
 See below.

 (map-reindex-True)=
 ### `reindex=True`